dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 ![First attempt](/assets/stormbreaker/matte_shiny.jpg)

 before I settled on the shiny metallic silver - it felt more true to the movie version, which looked to me very shiny and reflective and "ideal" rather than old, used, worn metal - I suppose this makes sense, given that in Infinity War at least it was used about five minutes after forging, so it's about as new as it gets.
-I had done a layer of cold gal first, just to make sure it would last.
+I had done a cold galvanising layer first, just to make sure it would last.

 #### The handle
 The handle was stained, rather than painted; the wood I used was a rather light colour, and I wanted a much deeper brown to match Groot's arm: